-In 2013, Saanich garbage collection customers paid $156 for solid waste services; this fee appeared as a separate line item on the property tax notice.
-In 2014, property owners will pay an annual base fee of $105 for solid waste services plus an annual *cart fee for their garbage and organics recycling carts.
-These fees will be included on a utility bill instead of the property tax notice.
+In 2015, property owners will pay an annual base fee of $109.50 for solid waste services plus an annual *cart fee for their garbage and organics recycling carts.
+These fees will be included on a utility bill.

-* The cart fees being charged cover the ongoing costs for disposal and processing of garbage and organics recycling collected in the carts at the Hartland landfill and compost facility - they are not cart rental fees.
+* The cart fees being charged cover the ongoing costs for disposal and processing of garbage and organics recycling collected in the carts - they are not cart rental fees.

 Additional carts will be available to single and multi-family households for an additional cart fee.
 Garbage and organics recycling will be collected separately on the same day, every second week.
 Saanich will maintain its current sticker and special pick-up programs for garbage.
 Extra garbage stickers are not permitted for Organics Recycling.
 Extra Yard and Garden Waste, not commingled with Kitchen Scraps, can be brought down to the Garden Recycling Drop-Off at the Public Works Yard.
 Cart sizes and fees are listed below.